Naticord/naticord/README.md

 # naticord
 Naticord / Native-cord is a native Discord client made in Python.

+Why make a native client or even a custom client at all?
+Well, it's because Discord's half baked web app is **shit**.
+I want to have a simple yet good experience while having my RAM not being taken by Discord.
+So this was the answer.
 # Installation
 First of all, install the PyQt5 and requests library using
 ```